The X-Plane Airport Scenery Gateway can be found at gateway.x-plane.com

 - Uploaded (Not yet acknowledged by the moderator.)

 - Accepted (This airport submission has been acknowledged by the moderator, but not yet evaluated.)

 - Approved (This airport submission has been approved as suitable for inclusion in a future release of X-Plane.
 “Approved” submissions may be downloaded from the Gateway by X-Plane users.
 However, if there are multiple approved submissions for the same airport, only the “Recommended” submission is a candidate to appear in a future release of X-Plane.)

 - See Comments (This airport submission could not be approved by the moderator.
-The reason for this can be viewed by clicking the moderator comment button that applies to this submission.)
+The reason for this can be viewed by clicking the moderator comment that applies to this submission.)